meta-llama/llama-stack/docs/source/getting_started/index.md

 If so, we suggest:
   - [`distribution-ollama`](https://llama-stack.readthedocs.io/en/latest/getting_started/distributions/ollama.html)

-- **Do you have access to a remote inference provider like Fireworks, Togther, etc.?** If so, we suggest:
+- **Do you have an API key for a remote inference provider like Fireworks, Together, etc.?** If so, we suggest:
   - [`distribution-together`](https://llama-stack.readthedocs.io/en/latest/getting_started/distributions/together.html)
   - [`distribution-fireworks`](https://llama-stack.readthedocs.io/en/latest/getting_started/distributions/fireworks.html)